rbovard/documentation/PostGIS.md

 SELECT ROW_NUMBER() OVER (ORDER BY name) AS id
 FROM table;

--- Create a line between two points
-SELECT ST_MakeLine(a.geom, b.geom) :: Geometry(LineString, 21781) AS geom
-FROM table1 a
-JOIN table2 b ON a.id = b.fk;

 -- Set first character to uppercase
 SELECT ((UPPER(SUBSTR(street, 1, 1)) || SUBSTR(street, 2))) :: varchar AS street
 FROM table;